kanyewesternfront/kanyewesternfront.github.io/_posts/2018-09-22-creating-a-jekyllsite2.md

 2. To show hidden files, press `command` + `shift` + `.`

-3. A folder called **.gitignore** will appear.
-Copy this folder and paste into your user/project folder.
+3. A file called **.gitignore** will appear.
+Copy this file and paste into your user/project folder.

+    * NOTE: .gitignore specifies the files and folders that shall not be committed to git repo such as the locally generated static site html files.

 4. Go to terminal and navigate to your project folder.

-NOTE: If you don't know how to use the terminal, you can find helpful tutorials my googling them.
+    * NOTE: If you don't know how to use the terminal, you can find helpful tutorials my googling them.

 5. Once you are in the folder, type in the command line: `bundle exec jekyll serve`.